 Hospitality and Tourism Management Program

-An Associate of Technical Arts can be earned in management and entrepreneurship for the hospitality and tourism profession.
+An Associate of Technical Arts can be earned in business management for the hospitality and tourism profession.
 On the business side, participants explore management principles, small business, finance and accounting, marketing, business strategy, and leadership.
 Studies of geography, event planning, ecotourism, modes of travel, and travel destinations make up the hospitality portion of the curriculum.
 An internship is featured.

 Other School Options